mattgrilli/mattgrilli/README.md

 - **Early Days**: My journey in programming began with Visual Basic and tinkering with AOL progz.
 I was fascinated by the possibilities of creating software and pushing the boundaries of what was possible.

 - **C# Scripting**: I delved deeper into programming through C# scripting for my private Ultima Online Server.
 It was my playground for experimenting with game mechanics and scripting logic.
+It was also around this time in conjunction with running and scripting for my private server I began dabbling in HTML in order to promote the server.

 - **Web Development**: My interests shifted towards web development, where I found myself exploring the dynamic world of Python, Flask, JavaScript, HTML, and CSS.
 Building web applications became my new passion as I embraced the versatility and interactivity the web offers.